HenrikSchumacher/Repulsor/README.md

 _Repulsor_ uses several _C++ 20_ features, so make sure to use a compatible _C++_ implementation, e.g., by issueing the compiler option `-std=c++20`.

 Older versions of _Repulsor_ employd _OpenMP_ for parallelization.
-That turned out to be a maintenance hell because of various incompatible implementations (`libomp`, `libiomp5`, `libgomp`,...)
+That turned out to be a maintenance hell because of various incompatible implementations (`libomp`, `libiomp5`, `libgomp`,...)  that might be used by the calling program.
 Nowadays _Repulsor_ simply spawns a couple of `std::thread`s when needed.
 So make sure to use the `-pthread` option.
 Btw., _Repulsor_ does not use any sophisticated thread pools like _OpenMP_ does, so I do not expect any problems with other parallelization frameworks.
 (Curiously, this did not come with _any_ performance penalty.)

 Optimization flags like `-O3` or even `-Ofast` are certainly a good idea.
 I also found that using `-flto` can make a measurable difference.